- Garage Door Opener Outlet Location – What Actually Matters

 Where Is the Garage Door Opener Outlet Located?

-- No extension cords are required
+- No extension cords are used

-- The outlet remains accessible for service
+- The outlet remains accessible if the unit needs servicing

 Garage Door Opener Outlet Placement (Best Practice)